 A Supplemental Needs Trust is a statutory trust that permits family members to set aside monies to provide for the future of an individual with disabilities.
-The funds in the trust “supplement but do not supplant” government benefits (such as SSI and Medicaid benefits).
+The funds in the trust “supplement but do not supplant” government benefits (such as Supplemental Security Income (SSI) and Medicaid benefits.

 If a person with special needs is the recipient of an inheritance, personal injury award, or a medical malpractice settlement, for example, the funds can be placed in a supplemental needs trust so that the person with special needs will continue to qualify for government benefits.